ShahriarVelayat/Projects/README.md

 For displaying the projects in a higher resolution, it's recommended to download all projects' related files locally from the correcponsing folders and run it using Jupyter Notebook.
+Otherwise, just click on any (.ipynb) file to display it here in Github.